THE PRESBYTERIAN CHURCH OF DANVILLE

 As our nation and world deal with the coronavirus outbreak, The Presbyterian Church of Danville is committed to continuing to glorify God and express God's love in our community as a joyful fellowship of Christ's disciples.

 At this time, based on recommendations from the CDC, we can best serve our community by staying home.
-We have suspended all in-person gatherings at the church until April 20th.
+We have suspended all in-person gatherings at the church until further notice.
 We invite you to continue to worship with us from your home.

 Read below for more information about church policies during this time.